pagkly/Zed/Investopedia3/What Loss Ratios Really Measure.md

 Related to loss ratios are benefit-expense ratios, which compares an insurer's expenses for acquiring, underwriting, and servicing a policy by the net premium charged.
 Expenses can include employee wages, agent and broker commissions, dividends, advertising, legal fees, and other general and administrative expenses (G&A).

-An insurer will combine the benefit-expense ratio with their loss ratio to arrive at a [combined ratio](https://www.investopedia.com/terms/c/combinedratio.asp).
+An insurer will combine the benefit-expense ratio with their loss ratio to arrive at a [[combined ratio]](https://www.investopedia.com/terms/c/combinedratio.asp).
 While the benefit ratio looks at company expenses, the loss-to-gain ratio looks at paid claims, including adjustments, compared to the net premium.

 Also, due to the higher number of probable claims per period, losses for healthcare providers will be higher than those for property or casualty insurance.
 The combined ratio measures the flow of money out of a company through the payment of expenses and the total losses as they relate to the income from premiums.